Hyperunison/UCDM-docs/README.md

 Query Example 3: Review distributions by year of birth and race of all males

-Tutorial: Now we use what we’ve learned in query example 1 and 2 and add a more finegrained cohort selection using the ‘where’ argument.
+Tutorial: Now we use what we’ve learned in query example 1 and 2 and add a more finegrained cohort selection using the `where` argument.
 Note that variables in the ‘where’ clause need to be harmonized across all queried biobanks in the Unison common data model (link on how to do this).
-In this example query, we select ‘year_of_birth’ and ‘race’ from all Unison harmonized variables and we then select only those individuals that have a ‘White’ or ‘Black’ string in the ‘race’ harmonized meta-data field.
+In this example query, we select `year_of_birth` and `race` from all Unison harmonized variables and we then select only those individuals that have a ‘White’ or ‘Black’ string in the ‘race’ harmonized meta-data field.

 ```yaml
 select: